-We depend on the successful completion of clinical trials for our product candidates, including MBX-8025 and arhalofenate.
+We depend on the successful completion of clinical trials for our product candidates, including seladelpar.
 The positive clinical results obtained for our product candidates in prior clinical studies may not be repeated in future clinical studies.

-Before obtaining regulatory approval for the sale of our product candidates, including MBX-8025 and arhalofenate, we must conduct additional clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
+Before obtaining regulatory approval for the sale of our product candidates, including seladelpar, we must conduct additional clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more of our clinical trials can occur at any stage of testing.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval for their products.

-We have completed nine Phase 2 clinical studies of arhalofenate, including five in gout.
-In addition, seven clinical studies with MBX-8025 and five clinical studies with MBX-2982 have been completed.
-However, we have never conducted a Phase 3 clinical trial.
-The positive results we have seen to date in our Phase 2 clinical trials of arhalofenate for gout do not ensure that later clinical trials will demonstrate similar results.
+Seven clinical studies with seladelpar and five clinical studies with MBX-2982 have been completed.
+However, we have never conducted a Phase 3 clinical trial, and we have never obtained regulatory approval for a drug and we may be unable to obtain, or may be delayed in obtaining, regulatory approval for seladelpar.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy characteristics despite having progressed satisfactorily through preclinical studies and initial clinical testing.
 A number of companies in the pharmaceutical and biotechnology industries, including those with greater resources and experience, have suffered significant setbacks in Phase 3 clinical development, even after seeing promising results in earlier clinical trials.

-We may experience a number of unforeseen events during clinical trials for our product candidates, including MBX-8025 and arhalofenate, that could delay or prevent the commencement and/or completion of our clinical trials, including the following:
+We may experience a number of unforeseen events during clinical trials for our product candidates, including seladelpar, that could delay or prevent the commencement and/or completion of our clinical trials, including the following: